 Because the truth is, I didn’t know a single mom who was having trouble taking care of her own kids.
 I mean come on, it’s your own children.
 What kind of horrible mother is unable take care of her own kids?
 I was educated, informed, responsible and independent.
 There was no way I can be having trouble mothering my own children when millions of mothers handle motherhood without a problem.

 One day about two months after my daughter’s birth, I began to feel dizzy and short of breath as if someone was choking me.
 Could this have been postpartum anxiety?
 Looking back, I’m fairly certain that’s how it feels to suffer from anxiety although I wasn’t officially diagnosed at the time.
-On that day I knew something was terribly wrong with my mind and my body as I laid on my bed crying, hurting and frozen while my 2 months old daughter continued to cry.
+On that day I knew something was terribly wrong with my mind and my body as I laid on my bed crying, hurting and frozen while my 2-month-old daughter continued to cry.

 It took some time for my husband and other family members to notice something was wrong with me because no one knew about postpartum anxiety and depression at the time, including myself.
 By the time they did, I was already deep in its grip.
 Once I realized something was wrong, I sought professional help and began taking anti-depressants.
-You can read more about my postpartum journey here and my second birth + ppd story here.

 So how are you feeling today?
 No, how are you REALLY feeling today?
 Are you taking care of your physical and mental state?
 Are you allowing yourself to feel the natural hormonal changes of your body?
 Do you ask for help when you need it?
 Do you have a spiritual life?
 Are you doing too much?